ManeFunction/romlm/README.md

 folders alphabetically, but remember, that you should escape it with `\!` in the command line, so path for the next commands should look like `-i ./your-roms/\!Japan` for example.
-1) Do `-i ./your-roms/sorted -r -l` for all the subfolders separately to remove duplicates, but keep them in sorted (mostly USA) and Japanese folders.
+1) Do `-i ./your-roms/sorted -r -l` for all the subfolders separately to remove duplicates, but keep them in sorted (mostly USA for now) and Japanese folders.
 1) After that you can pack all the ROMs in one command `-i ./your-roms -p`.
-This command keeps folders structure.
+This command keeps our new folders structure.

 This way you will keep all the Japanese versions of the games, separated into a dedicated folder, and anyways all other duplicates will be removed, easing the access to the games you want to play in the future and